 - SB-ATT – Stolen Bases Allowed Minus Stealing Attempts

-- ARB – Arbitration Eligible – You may also see Pre-Arb this is before a player is eligible.
-If you see Pre-Arb followed by a number, the number represents the year that a player is in arbitration.
+- ARB – Arbitration Eligible – You may also see Pre-Arb, which is before a player is eligible.
+Pre-Arb followed by a number is the year that a player is in arbitration.

-- RS – Run Support – This is the amount of runs the pitchers team scored collectively throughout their appearances.
+- RS – Run Support – The number of runs the pitcher’s team scored collectively throughout their appearances.

-- RS/9 – Run Support Per 9 Innings – This is the RS for every 9 innings.
+- RS/9 – Run Support Per 9 Innings – The RS for every 9 innings.

-- Run Differential – This is the total number of runs scored minus the total number of runs allowed.
+- Run Differential – The total number of runs scored minus the total number of runs allowed.

-- WAR – Wins Above Replcement – This is measuring/comparing the amount of wins a player has verses a replacement players wins of the same position.
+- WAR – Wins Above Replacement – Comparing the amount of wins a player has versus a replacement players wins of the same position.

 - WCGB – Wild Card Games Back – This shows how many games back a team is from the Wild Card spot

-- WPA – Win Probablity Added – This is the percent change in a teams chance of winning from each game to the next.
+- WPA – Win Probablity Added – The percent change in a team’s chance of winning from each game to the next.